cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 # CKEditor Collaboration Server On-Premises AWS Terraform module

 Use this Terraform module to provision infrastructure hosted in AWS for Collaboration Server On-Premises.
-A single module will create all the resources needed to run On-Premises application using ECS Fargate.
+A single module will create all the resources needed to run an On-Premises application using ECS Fargate.

-**Note:** This module are made for Terraform.
+**Note:** This module is made for Terraform.
 If you haven't worked with it before, we highly recommend getting familiar with it first: https://www.terraform.io/intro

 ## List of created resources

-- network resources: VPC, subnets, route tables, internet and NAT gateways
+- Network resources: VPC, subnets, route tables, internet and NAT gateways.
-- load balancer and ECS cluster with ECS task running CKEditor Collaboration Server On-Premises application
+- Load balancer and ECS cluster with ECS task running CKEditor Collaboration Server On-Premises application.
-- redis and m=MySQL databases in private subnets
+- Redis and MySQL databases in private subnets.
-- s3 bucket for Easy Image and collaboration storage
+- S3 bucket for Easy Image and collaboration storage.

 ## Usage
-Make sure that you have terraform in version `1.7.4` or higher and your AWS credentials are configured properly.
+Ensure you have terraform in version `1.7.4` or higher and your AWS credentials are configured properly.

 1. Clone the repository
 ```